Skip to main content

 How Does Iron Metabolism Influence Testosterone Induced Erythrocytosis?

-The role of is central to understanding the magnitude of the erythropoietic response.
+The role of iron metabolism is central to understanding the magnitude of the erythropoietic response.
 An individual’s baseline iron status can significantly influence how robustly their hematocrit increases on testosterone therapy.
 An individual with suboptimal iron stores may exhibit a blunted response, as the bone marrow’s production capacity will be limited by the availability of this key building block.

 Conversely, an individual with high-normal ferritin and iron saturation may experience a more pronounced increase in hematocrit when testosterone therapy is initiated, due to the dual effects of EPO stimulation and hepcidin suppression.